University of Georgia: 1996 Summer Olympic Games

 The University of Georgia played an instrumental role in Atlanta's bid for the 1996 Summer Olympics.
-The University of Georgia conducted a majority of the preliminary studies for the economic impact of bringing the Olympic games to Atlanta, and hosted many Olympic events.
+The University of Georgia conducted a majority of the preliminary studies for the economic impact of bringing the Olympic Games to Atlanta, and hosted many Olympic events.
 In 1987, Atlanta attorney and former football player at the University of Georgia, William "Billy" Payne, conceived the idea of hosting the 1996 Summer Olympic Games.
 Atlanta mayor Andrew Young was among the first to join Payne in the quest to develop a bid and sell the proposal, first to local business leaders, then to the U.S. Olympic Committee, and finally to the members of the International Olympic Committee (IOC).
 The home of the Bulldogs hosted the medal round of the men's and women's Olympic football (soccer) in July 1996.
 Sanford Stadium was temporarily converted into a soccer stadium which saw the removal of the privet hedges surrounding the playing field.
 The hedges had been symbolic to UGA since the early 1930s.
 The hedges were restored after the Olympic games.
 In 1996, UGA's High Point was selected as the training site for the U.S. Dressage Team, which competed in the Summer Olympic games at the International Horse Park in Conyers, Georgia.
 The university's basketball stadium, Stegeman Coliseum, was the venue for Volleyball and Rhythmic Gymnastics.

 Traditions

 School colors

 The University of Georgia's original colors included old gold, until the intense rivalry between Georgia Tech and Georgia around 1891 resulted in a skirmish over colors.
 Georgia students and alumni declared yellow an unfit color for the Georgia Bulldogs, deeming it a cowardly color.
-After the 1893 football game against Georgia Tech, University of Georgia President, Dr. Charles Herty, removed old gold as an official school color.
+After the 1893 football game against Georgia Tech, University of Georgia President, Charles Herty, removed old gold as an official school color.
 Crimson (also referred to as "Good Old Georgia Red") and black have been the official colors ever since.

 The decision to include crimson red is also thought to be a tribute to the state of Georgia and a reminder of the university's flagship status.
 Kaolinite, commonly referred to as "Georgia red clay" is commonly found throughout the state, especially in the Red Hills Region.
 The red color that is so evident in Georgia soils is due primarily to iron oxides.